-This order was scheduled to come into effect on November 17th but due to a communications mixup was reported as being effective immediately.
+This order was scheduled to come into effect on November 17th – but due to a communications mix-up, it was reported as being effective immediately.
 Thousands of civilians massed at critical points along the Berlin Wall, demanding that Grepo guards honour the government’s promise and open the gates.

 Uncertain of their orders and under pressure from the crowd, the guards relented and threw open the barriers.
 Thousands of East Germans streamed across the border.
 Others scaled the wall and embraced Berliners from the other side, sitting atop the structure and drinking beer and champagne.

 That evening, people on both sides began attacking the wall, first with graffiti and peace slogans and then with tools.
 Individuals and small groups dubbed ‘wall woodpeckers’ began attacking the structure with picks and sledgehammers.
 Some were after souvenirs of the Berlin Wall; others simply wanted to participate in its destruction.

 The fall of the Berlin Wall led news bulletins around the globe.
 Images of the Berlin Wall being climbed, defaced and dismantled were beamed into millions of homes worldwide.

 Few leaders missed the significance of the event.
 Margaret Thatcher called it “a great day for freedom… you see the joy on people’s faces and you see what freedom means to them”.
 George Bush, who succeeded Reagan as US president in January, attributed the demise of the Berlin Wall “to the people themselves” but refused to gloat, declaring that he would not “dance on the wall”.

 Mikhail Gorbachev said very little publicly but his political advisor, Anatoly Chernyaev, wrote that “the entire era in the history of the socialist system is over”.
 East German troops began demolishing the wall in early 1990.